 A: Academy of American Studies offers an extra class in American History for all four years that includes Law and Senior Thesis in the senior year.
 The Academy is proud of its record of scoring above the city average in our Regents statistics making us a top academic school in Queens.

 Q: Are there any advanced placement classes?

-A: Currently, we have AP American History, AP Calculus, AP Economics, AP English Language, AP English Literature, AP Environmental Studies, AP European History, AP Government, AP Human Geography, AP Spanish Language.
+A: Currently, we have AP American History, AP Calculus, AP Economics, AP English Language, AP English Literature, AP European History, AP Government, AP Human Geography, AP Spanish Language.

 Q: I’ve heard you go on trips related to American History.

 A: We believe that education is not limited to the classroom.
 All freshmen are invited to Philadelphia in the fall and Boston in the spring.
-Sophomores spend an overnight in Gettysburg in the spring.
-Juniors visit Newport and Plymouth with whale watching in the spring.
+Sophomores and juniors spend an overnight in Gettysburg in the spring.
 The seniors go to Washington, D.C. in the spring.
 The academic trips are subsidized through the Gilder Lehrman Institute of American History.

 Q: What about the arts?